coolmarkd/audiogram/AUTO-CAPTIONS.md

 ## Overview

-The auto-captions feature allows you to automatically generate timed captions from audio files using speech-to-text transcription.
+The auto-captions feature allows you to automatically generate timed captions from audio files using speech-to-text transcription with speaker recognition.
 Users can choose between:

 - **Static Caption**: A single caption displayed throughout the video (existing functionality)
-- **Auto-Generate**: Timed captions generated via speech transcription with manual editing capability
+- **Auto-Generate**: Timed captions with speaker identification, generated via speech transcription with manual editing capability

 ## Installation